11 TIPS ON HOW TO

 2. Engine Oil Level – Always Check When Parked for Oil Leaks

-Intervals will prolong the life of your vehicle and eliminate costly repairs.
+change Intervals will prolong the life of your vehicle and

-at the proper Level, always use the same grade of oil as recommended
+keep it at the proper Level, always use the same grade of oil

-the engine, reduced fuel economy, loss of horsepower and engine failure.
+damage to the engine, reduced fuel economy, loss of horsepower

 Recommended oil changes range from 5,000 To 8,000 miles.